datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 Rather than manually appending all of the information items into a string with ',' seperating each, we can use the `csv` module.

-To do this we need to create a `csv.writer` object and use it to write complete rows of data at a time. `csv.writer` expects the datato be provided as a list of items.
+To do this we need to create a `csv.writer` object and use it to write complete rows of data at a time. `csv.writer` expects the data to be provided as a list of items.

 For the header row we provide a list of strings containing the colmn names we want and at the end we proivide the data items in a list as well.

-Now that we can extract the columns that we want from the dictionary, the final step is to write them to a csv file.
-To do this we are going to use the `csv` package.
-This makes reading and writing csv files easy.
-We are only writing to a file,and to do this we use the `writerow` method and pass it a list of the values we want written.
 ~~~
 import csv
 filename = "SAFI_crops.csv"